-It's easy to see why buying a refurbished TV can be a tempting proposition.
-It’s going to be cheaper than buying brand new and who doesn’t want to save money on their next LCD or OLED TV, especially in these belt-tightened times?
+It's easy to see why buying a refurbished TV could be a tempting proposition.
+For starters, it's going to be cheaper than buying brand new and who doesn’t want to save money on their next LCD or OLED TV, especially in these belt-tightened times?

 But at the same time, it can be a bit of a gamble.
 How do you know the TV has been repaired properly?
 How serious was the damage in the first place?
 Can you trust the seller?
 What happens if another fault develops?
 Do refurbished TVs come with a guarantee?

-To help you make your decision, we've weighed up the pros and cons of buying a refurbished TV and outlined a few things you need to think about before you open your wallet.
+To help you make your decision, we've weighed up the pros and cons of buying a refurbished TV and outlined a few things you need to think about before you take the plunge.

 What does a refurbished TV actually mean?

 Why you can trust What Hi-Fi?
 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.